funcool/promesa/doc/promises.md

 **NOTE**: `->` and `->>` introduced in 6.1.431, `as->` introduced in 6.1.434.

-This threading macros simplifices chaining operation, removing the need of using `then` all the time.
+This threading macros simplifies chaining operation, removing the need of using `then` all the time.

-Lets look an example using `then` and later see how it can be improved using the `->` threading macro:
+Let's look an example using `then` and later see how it can be improved using the `->` threading macro:

 ```clojure